vocascan/documentation/docs/vocascan-server/traefik/traefik.md

    nano docker-compose.yml
    ```

-update your environment variables and replace your domain
+   update your docker variables and replace your domain

    ```yml
                                     ...